plaprade/Continuum/README.md

 [http://github.com/ciphermonk/Continuum/issues](http://github.com/ciphermonk/Continuum/issues)

-You can also provide a fix by contributing to the project:
+You can also submit a patch.

 ## Contributing